Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 “While many drive their trucks every day, a surprising amount of sports cars are kept for the summer driving season,” he says.

-The first thing you should know about Montana (in regards to car insurance) is that it is one of 38 states considered to be a traditional at-fault car accident state.
+The first thing you should know about cheap auto insurance in Montana is that Montana is one of 38 states classified as a traditional at-fault car accident state.
+This means the driver responsible for an accident is liable for covering the damages.

 In at-fault car accident states like Montana, if you cause an accident, you are responsible for covering any incurred costs from that accident.